-We spend a day in Colombia's capital, taking in some of the world's finest graffiti in the iconic neighbourhoods of La Candelaria.
-We visit the Museo del Oro and get acclimatised to the 2,600-meter-high city.
+Students spend a day in Colombia's capital, taking in some of the world's finest graffiti in the iconic neighbourhoods of La Candelaria.
+They visit the Museo del Oro and get acclimatised to the 2,600-meter-high city.

-We head into the rural Andean environment with a trip a mid-mountain lodge located just outside of Manizales.
-Here we discover a spectacular waterfall, look out for Andean condors gliding above, and enjoy a bonfire under the stars.
+Students head into the rural Andean environment with a trip a mid-mountain lodge located just outside of Manizales.
+Here, they discover a spectacular waterfall, look out for Andean condors gliding above, and enjoy a bonfire under the stars.

 Day 4 (Hiking day 1)

-Today we experience our first páramo ecosystem with a hike to Laguna del Otún.
-As well as a spectacular hike we discover unique flora and fauna in this unique ecosystem that only exists in this part of the world.
+Today, students experience a páramo ecosystem with a hike to Laguna del Otún.
+As well as a spectacular hike, they discover unique flora and fauna in this unique ecosystem that only exists in this part of the world.

 Walking Time: 5-6 hours

 The students' next hike heads up one of three volcanoes in Los Nevados - Santa Isabel.
 They reach the misty glacial peak, passing otherworldly ecosystems like mysterious cloud forests and bizarre vegetation like frailejones.

 Having experienced the beauty of Andean páramos, students meet a family who changed their way of living to protect these indispensable ecosystems.
 We join a local school in a reforestation project and a dynamic workshop exploring the importance of the páramos to the local water supply.

 Students travel to one of the region's most popular and beautiful colonial town, Salento.
 Here, they discover how to produce the finest arabica coffee bean on the planet with a visit to an organic coffee farm.
 Students enjoy free time in Salento, exploring the colorful artisanal markets.